Gekkio/mooneye-gb/README.markdown

 Notes:

-* BGB passes most boot tests only if you explicitly enable boot ROMs and give it the right one
+* BGB passes most boot tests only if you explicitly enable boot ROMs and give it the right one.
+  This makes sense for DMG0, MGB, and SGB2 because they are not selectable, but SGB should work without boot ROMs out of the box.
 * Enabling boot ROMs in GiiBiiAdvance has no effect on test results

 #### Bits (unusable bits in memory and registers)